 One of the most appealing uses of a Google Nest Hub or other Assistant Smart Display is as a photo album viewer.
 It plugs in to Google Photos and rotates through any album you want to view, providing you with (hopefully) good memories throughout the day as you pass by when it's idle.
 But static albums can be boring after a while, that's why you can make some live-updating ones so you never have to manually choose or change anything.

-In the tutorial below, I'll explain how you can set these up to show on your Lenovo Smart Display, JBL Link View, Google Home Hub, or any other upcoming Assistant speaker with a built-in display.
+In the tutorial below, I'll explain how you can create dynamic albums that automatically add photos of specific people or pets in your life, then set them up to show on your Google Nest Hub, Nest Hub Max, Lenovo Smart Display, JBL Link View, or any other upcoming Assistant speaker with a built-in display.

 If you haven't already bought a smart display and you aren't skipping out over privacy concerns, you really should pick one up.
 They're a lot more than just a "digital photo frame," providing all the same utility as a smart speaker, plus piles of extra interaction from a touchscreen.
 But you might want to be careful about which smart display you buy.
 Lenovo's newest Smart Display 7 might have an attractive design, but it's got piles of little problems that might make the identically-priced (and often discounted) Nest Hub a better choice.
 Sadly, it doesn't quite live up to the high standards set by Lenovo's previous models, either.

 One of the major benefits of having a smart display instead of a speaker is seeing relevant controls and information on the screen.
 For music, that means album art, playback controls, videos if available, and most importantly, lyrics.
 On Google Assistant smart displays, only titles from Google Play Music showed lyrics, but that's now rolling out to Spotify as well.